The information comes after Sam Altman hinted at other releases ahead of GPT-5.

 Sam Altman and OpenAI are about to launch a new product.

 In an interview with podcaster Lex Fridman, Altman said: “ We’re going to release a cool new model this year.
 I don’t know what we’re going to call it.
-We’re going to release a bunch of different things in the coming months, I think they’re going to be cool .”
+We’re going to release a lot of different things in the coming months, I think they’re going to be really cool .”

 OpenAI has also filed trademark applications for its future models, including GPT-6 and GPT-7, in October 2023.
 The trademark application details for GPT-6 include simulating conversations, sharing datasets for machine learning purposes, and predictive analytics.
 The trademark application details for GPT-7 include software that uses artificial intelligence to create music, convert text and data files into software code, and generate software code.